Why would someone want to hurt you so much by being unfaithful?

 They feel they’ve got nothing left to lose.
 They feel condemned anyway.

-17. Addiction related to adult material
+17. Addiction to adult content

 The need for the satisfaction of physical needs trumps all, and what happens in the bedroom at home doesn’t fulfil that powerful craving (see #10).
 See also: Signs of addiction to adult material.